Despite being exposed, fake news thrives on social media ahead of India polls

 “Since Pulwama we’ve been working seven days a week,” said Jency Jacob, managing editor at BOOM, referring to the site of the suicide attack.

-On a recent visit to BOOM’s office in India’s financial capital Mumbai, five people were seen monitoring and analyzing online content.
+On a recent visit to BOOM’s office in Mumbai, five people were seen monitoring and analysing online content.
 One of the rooms served as BOOM’s studio where television-style news videos are shot on debunked stories and published on its website.

 As an industry, fact-checking is fast spreading in India.